Bindings have evolved dramatically in recent years, driven by the diversification of backcountry skiers' needs as a result of lighter skis and boots

 That's "STRIVE."

-The main feature of this model is its low center of gravity, which is 20mm higher.
+The standout feature of this model is its low center of gravity, which is only 20mm high.

-It is lower than Salomon's freeride/all-mountain model, the "WARDEN," and the "STH2" is 40% lower.
+even lower than Salomon's freeride all-mountain model, the "WARDEN," and the "STH2" in particular has a center of gravity that's 40% lower.

 The secret lies in the 5mm ramp angle, which is composed of a toe height of 19mm and a heel height of 24mm.
 This 5mm difference creates the sweet spot angle that is said to allow for the most neutral stance.
 No matter what ski you attach it to, it makes it easy to adopt a neutral stance